 - Assess what is going on outside the classroom.
 Your emotional and physical well-being has great bearing on your ability to succeed academically.
 More about counseling, health and wellness services.

-- Know the pro's, con's, and deadline of a withdrawal option.
-You can discuss taking this route with an advisor in the OAS&A.
+- Know the pros, cons, and deadlines of a withdrawal option.
+You can discuss taking this route with an advisor in OAS&A.

 Mid-semester assessments provide new students with an indication of their performance and the potential need for additional academic support at the mid-point of the semester.
-Faculty are required to give each first-year student and first-semester transfer student an assessment by the midpoint of the semester.
-Mid-semester assessments for all first-year students and first-semester transfer students in every course taken for credit must be submitted to the Registrar’s Office and represent the faculty member’s judgment regarding student performance up to the mid-point of the semester in three key areas: (1) attendance, (2) class participation, and (3) performance on any assessed course work (e.g., homework, quizzes, tests, presentations, etc.)."
-Mid-Semester Assessments are also required for any returning student that is performing at the C- level or below.
+Beginning in the Fall 2020 semester, faculty are required to give each student an assessment by the midpoint of the semester.
+Mid-semester assessments are required for every course taken for credit and must be submitted to the Registrar’s Office, representing the faculty member’s judgment regarding student performance up to the mid-point of the semester in three key areas: (1) attendance, (2) class participation, and (3) performance on any assessed course work (e.g., homework, quizzes, tests, presentations, etc.)."
+Mid-Semester Assessments are required for all students regardless of current academic performance.
 Details on the college policy and assessment rubric are available in the Hill Book.

 Personalized Academic Support

-Academic Coaching is an intentional advising program that is tailored to meet the expectations of students that may be struggling to succeed or looking for additional ways to be challenged.
-Informed by a process of self reflection and assessment, this is a structured advising initiative that is intended to provide students with support and guidance that will be helpful in improving their performance.
-This program requires meeting with an Academic Advisor in the Office of Academic Services and Advising once a week for 8 weeks to review your progress and discuss strategies for success.
+OAS&A offers professional Academic Coaching designed to support students currently on Academic Probation.
+It is an intentional advising program that is tailored to meet the needs of these academically at-risk students.
+Informed by a process of self reflection and assessment, this is a structured advising initiative that is intended to provide students with support and guidance that will be helpful in improving their academic standing.
+This program is a partnership that requires meeting with an Academic Advisor in the Office of Academic Services and Advising once a week to review progress and discuss strategies for success.

 Applications of Learning Theory Course (APL 042)